lilaspourpre/acl-2020/_pages/calls/papers.md

 Each paper will be reviewed by at least three PC members.
 To ensure a fair assessment of the submissions, **the review will be double-blind, so you need to make your paper anonymous** (remove links to your personal pages, acknowledgments, affiliations, etc.).
 Your work will be rejected in case you did not anonymize properly your paper.
 However, ArXiv pre-prints are allowed to be submitted.

-### Poster session

-You may also create a non-archival submission for poster session.
-It can be based on a published or unpublished work.
-Your abstract (and optionally the extended abstract in PDF) should be submitted by <strike>July 15</strike> <strike>July 20</strike> August 25 to the special “Poster session” track.

 ## Program Committee